Louisiana Recovery Authority – Oversight, Transparency and Civic Accountability

 • Civil Rights Commissions – Investigates discrimination cases.

-• Emergency Management Agencies – Coordinates disaster responses.
+• Emergency Management Agencies – Coordinates emergency responses.

 Local Oversight